 Write at S TOFA gains from unrealised movements in the value of financial arrangements the total of all TOFA gains recognised at item 6 as a result of unrealised movements in the value of financial arrangements.
 A company may have TOFA gains from unrealised movements in the value of financial arrangements as a result of making certain TOFA rules tax-timing method elections.

-Only complete this label if the 2012-13 income year is the first year in which the TOFA rules apply to your financial arrangements.
+Only complete this label if this is the first year in which you make a gain, loss or transitional balancing adjustment from a financial arrangement subject to the TOFA rules.